gbmhunter/blog/content/electronics/components/transformers/_index.md

 The hysteresis loss can be seen on the BH (flux-density vs. field strength) curve.

 {{< img src="transformer-graph-explaining-hysteresis-losses.jpg" width="609px" caption="Graph explaining the hysteresis losses in a transformer.
 Image from http://ecetutorials.com/." >}}

 ## Eddy Current Losses

 Because the core is conductive, it too gets an EMF generated in it, just like the secondary.
 This causes a current to flow in the core, which is dissipated as heat energy due to the resistance of the core material.
 To reduce eddy currents, most transformers use a core built up from many **laminated** sheets of metal, sandwiched between insulating layers.

+## Flyback Transformers

+_Flyback transformers_ are transformers used in the construction of a boost converter.
+They are also known as _switching transformers_ or _SMPS transformers_.
+Because of the way they operate, current does not flow in the primary and secondary windings at the same time.
+For this reason, it is conceptually appropriate to consider a _flyback transfer_ as _two parallel inductors_, rather than a true transformer.

+Examples of flyback transformers can be found on [DigiKey under their Transformers->Switching Converter, SMPS Transformers section](https://www.digikey.com/products/en/transformers/switching-converter-smps-transformers/168).